surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Rewrite of the post, term, and user `get_options()` methods to better handle fallback to default values.
+	* Refactored of the post, term, and user `get_options()` methods to better handle fallback to default values.
 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Added a 'nopin' attribute to Gravatar images when the Add "nopin" to Site Header Image option is enabled.
+	* Moved the 'nopin' image attribute filters from the WpssoMedia to the WpssoPinterest class.
 	* Removed 'loading="lazy"' from the hidden Pinterest Pin It button image.
-	* Moved the 'nopin' image attribute filters from the WpssoMedia to the WpssoPinterest class.
-	* Added a 'nopin' attribute to Gravatar images when the Add "nopin" to Site Header Image option is enabled.
+	* Removed the deprecated 'wpsso_get_event_location_id' filter since selecting a Schema Place for the post / page forces the Schema type to a place.

 **Version 6.4.0 (2019/09/22)**